 arguments.
 There's no opportunity for a qualification transformation here.

-non-const argument if the parameter itself (and not Type
+non-const argument if the parameter itself (and not Type) is

 that's referring to the parameter (in which case it would have been Type